-Hoping to expand its mobile ecosystem and build on its nascent developer outreach program, SAP said today it will offer free unlimited developer licenses for the Sybase Unwired Platform (SUP),
+Hoping to expand its mobile ecosystem and build on its nascent developer outreach program, SAP said today it will offer free unlimited developer licenses for the Sybase Unwired Platform (SUP), and it's creating a new partnership program to help companies of any size bring mobile applications to market.

 They've conquered the IP ownership issue, which is no small feat for SAP.